haisham/weather-widget/README.md

 # Weather widget using React and ExpressJS
 > A simple client and server app, client connects with server via API, server calls OpenWeatherMap API to fetch weather info.
-Client is rendered server side in order to facilitate search engine visibility and avoid javascript issues on client side.
+Client is rendered server side in order to facilitate search engine visibility and to avoid javascript issues on client side.

 ## Screenshots
 ![screenshot1](https://sweetmatchsnaps.s3.amazonaws.com/screenshot1.png)